Darlington village launch

 - placing overhead power lines underground.

-We will also be making changes to traffic movement, including:
+We have also made changes to traffic movement, including:

 - One-way northbound in Shepherd Lane between Abercrombie and Lander streets.